Class 10 Exam > Class 10 Notes > Science Class 10 > Previous Year Questions: Electricity

 FAQs on Class 10 Science Chapter 11 Previous Year Questions - Electricity

-1. What are the key concepts of electricity covered in Class 10?
+1. What are the main concepts covered in the Electricity chapter for Class 10?

 2. How do you calculate the total resistance in a series circuit?

 Ans.
-In a series circuit, all components are connected end-to-end, so the same current flows through each component, and the total resistance is the sum of individual resistances.
-In a parallel circuit, components are connected across the same two points, allowing multiple paths for the current; thus, the voltage across each component is the same, and the total resistance is less than the smallest individual resistance.
+In a series circuit, components are connected end-to-end, so the same current flows through all components, and the total resistance is the sum of individual resistances.
+In contrast, in a parallel circuit, components are connected across the same voltage source, so the voltage across each component is the same, and the total resistance is less than the smallest individual resistance.

-5. What are the safety precautions to take when working with electricity?
+5. What are the safety precautions one should take while working with electricity?

 85 videos|437 docs|75 tests